SystemsApproach/tcpcc/algorithm.rst

 to TCP, described in the next section, makes this RTT calculation a bit more precise.

-The additional details about the implementation of timeouts in TCP, we refer the reader to the authoritative RFC:
+For additional details about the implementation of timeouts in TCP, we refer the reader to the authoritative RFC:

 .. _reading_timeout:
 .. admonition::  Further Reading